format_list_bulleted Topic Overview

 Merchant Account Life Cycle

-In the world of accepting credit or debit cards for payment when selling goods and services online or in person, or to accept donations, or to sell event ticket or seminar registrations, the person or organization accepting the credit card for payment is known as the “merchant”.
+In the world of accepting credit or debit cards for payment when selling goods and services online or in person, or to accept donations, the person, department, or organization accepting the credit card for payment is known as the “merchant”.
 Each merchant must be issued a merchant account in which the credit card payments can be identified and converted to a cash deposit.

 Merchant accounts allow a school or department to do business and to act as a merchant location to accept and process credit/debit card payments.
 The Office of the Treasurer (OOT) has mandated that all university departments use Wells Fargo Merchant Services (WFMS) unless an exemption is approved.
 All university department merchant accounts are set up and managed by the Stanford Merchant Services (MS) program which is part of OOT.
 A department may request an exemption from this requirement by providing a business case justifying an alternate vendor or process to OOT.
 The business case will be reviewed by the members of the Merchant Services Strategic Advisory Committee (MSSAC).
 The department shall not enter into an outsourcing agreement with a third-party provider, including software applications for credit card processing, until the business case is approved.